int128/datadog-actions-metrics/README.md

 This action sends the following metrics on `opened` type.

 - `github.actions.pull_request_opened.total`
+  - Total opened events (count)
 - `github.actions.pull_request_opened.commits`
+  - Number of commits in a pull request (count)
 - `github.actions.pull_request_opened.changed_files`
+  - Number of changed files in a pull request (count)
 - `github.actions.pull_request_opened.additions`
+  - Number of added lines in a pull request (count)
 - `github.actions.pull_request_opened.deletions`
+  - Number of deleted lines in a pull request (count)

 It has the following tags: